Kozubowski/Reproducible_Research_2026/README.md

 ### Project
 - 28.03.2026 - please send an email with names of group members.
-- 18.04.2026 - invite me to GitHub repository or send link to your public repository.
+- 18.04.2026 - invite me to GitHub repository or send a link to your public repository.
 - 06.05.2026 - please send an email with specified project topic.
 - 13.06.2026 - no more updates may be made to the project repository.